-Vegan whipped cream made with aquafaba is a delicious, light, and healthy alternative to heavy cream and coconut cream!
-I'll show you two different ways to make it: a fat-free whipped topping and one with oil for a richer, creamier flavor and mouthfeel (like vegan Cool Whip)!
-No coconut and only 5 ingredients.
+Vegan whipped cream made with aquafaba is a light and healthy alternative to both dairy cream and whipped coconut cream.
+But this isn't your basic whipped aquafaba!
+One key difference makes this vegan whipped topping tastier AND more stable.
+Choose from 2 different ways to prepare it: a fat-free whipped topping or with oil added for a richer, creamier flavor and mouthfeel (like vegan Cool Whip)!
+No coconut, only 5 ingredients, and it can be made in advance and re-whipped.

 Jump to: